 The course is not a pre-requisite for other courses at UNSW.
-However, it does have close links to its companion course, ELEC9714 Electricity Industry Planning and Economics.
-There is some cross-over between the two courses, but they are also carefully designed to complement each other whilst not requiring that you take them in sequence, or necessarily take both of them.
+However, it does have close links to its companion course, ELEC9715 Electricity Industry Operation and Control.
+There is some cross-over between the two courses but they are also carefully designed to complement each other whilst not requiring that you take them in sequence, or take both of them.